yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

     ```

   \
-  Note that the IP address needs to correspond to the IP of any T-Servers in the cluster.
+  Note that the IP address needs to correspond to the IP of any T-Servers in the universe.

 - For bidirectional replication, repeat the preceding step in the yugabyte-target universe.